Shaun Scott (politician)

-Shaun Scott (born November 8, 1984) is an American filmmaker, film director, film editor, writer, historian, activist, and former candidate for Seattle City Council.
+Shaun Scott (born November 8, 1984) is an American filmmaker, film director, writer, activist, and politician.
+A member of the Democratic Party, he represents Washington's 43rd legislative district in the Washington House of Representatives.

+Early life and career

+Scott was born in Queens, New York and lived there until he was ten when he moved to Seattle.
+In 2008, he graduated from the University of Washington with a degree in history.

-Film career
+Film

-Scott is a Seattle-based independent filmmaker whose first feature film was "Seat of Empire" (2009), a 3-hour long documentary tour of the city of Seattle using archival footage.
-In 2010 he directed and wrote "Waste of Time", a historical mash-up of original footage, archival images, and contemporary music meant as a portrait of consumer capitalism.
+After college, Scott became an Seattle-based independent filmmaker whose first feature film was "Seat of Empire" (2009), a 3-hour long documentary tour of the city of Seattle using archival footage.
+In 2010 he directed and wrote "Waste of Time," a historical mash-up of original footage, archival images, and contemporary music meant as a portrait of consumer capitalism.

 Scott's first narrative feature was "100% OFF: A Recession-Era Romance" (2012), a docudrama about a kleptomaniac and the immigrant wife with whom he enters a marriage of convenience.
 It was followed in 2014 by "Pacific Aggression", a straightforward narrative about a social media addict and the blogger she stalks.
-In 2014, Scott announced plans to direct the (as yet uncompleted) feature film "Their Eyes Were Watching The Light," a period piece about a hostage situation set in 1932.

-Writing career
+Writing

 Scott began a career as a writer in late 2014, contributing pieces about American politics and race relations to The Monarch Review and The Seattle Weekly.
 In July 2015, Scott was hired by City Arts Magazine as a columnist, where he runs an ongoing thread called "Faded Signs" about popular culture under late capitalism.

 In September 2015, Thought Catalog Books published Scott's short-form essay "Something Better: Millennials and Late Capitalism at the Movies" on iTunes and Amazon.
 In 2018, Zero Books published Scott's book-length history of the Millennial generation titled "Millennials and the Moments that Made Us: A Cultural History of the U.S. from 1982-present."
+In 2023, he wrote the book Heartbreak City: Seattle Sports and the Unmet Promise of Urban Progress through University of Washington press.

 Political career

-Scott was a field organizer for US Representative Pramila Jayapal.
-Scott helped unionize Jayapal's 2018 campaign staff through the Campaign Worker's Guild.

-In November 2018, Scott announced his bid for Seattle City Council District 4 to replace interim council member Abel Pacheco.
-Scott received endorsements from alternative weekly The Stranger and local chapters of the Sierra Club and Our Revolution.
-He received enough votes in the 2019 Washington primary election to advance to the general election in November 2019, but lost the race to Alex Pedersen.

-In 2020, Scott served as the Washington State Field Director for Presidential Candidate Bernie Sanders.

 Scott is a member of the 43rd LD Democrats and the Seattle chapter of the Democratic Socialists of America.

-Political Positions

-Housing

-Scott advocates a housing policy geared toward decommodification of housing to combat soaring rents and homelessness.
-He proposes investing in public housing and implementing policies that discourage real estate speculation.

-Green New Deal

-Scott has publicly called for a municipal Green New Deal for the city of Seattle.
-This is set of policy proposals meant to reduce Seattle's carbon footprint by increasing urban density and investing in mass transit in order to reduce dependency on private cars.